 At the start of each Monday, you will receive an email and see a Canvas announcement that will contain all of the class activities and assignments for that week.
-You may also look ahead in the "Calendar" function of Canvas, in the Class Calendar later in the syllabus, in the "Modules," or in the "Assignments" area of Canvas in order to see other upcoming due dates.
+You may also look ahead in the "Calendar" function of Canvas, in the Class Calendar later in the syllabus, in the "Module" for this week or future weeks, or in the "Assignments" area of Canvas in order to see other upcoming due dates.
 If you know that you're going to be busy in a future week, you can work ahead.
 I don't recommend waiting for the DUE date to start to DO your work.
 Following the first few modules with general anthropology and class info, each module in Canvas will represent a week of the semester.